 In collaboration with Capgemini Consulting, the MIT Centre of Digital Business developed a digital maturity model.
 The goal was to investigate the relationship between each stage of a company’s digital maturity as it relates to revenue generation, profitability and market valuation.
 The model evaluates companies on two dimensions: Digital intensity and transformation management intensity.

 The study showed that investing in digital technologies drives revenue, but transformation management capabilities drive profits.
 After studying 400 large companies over two years, they found that intensive use of digital technologies was not enough for a business to become more profitable; businesses must appropriately manage these assets to gain a real advantage.
 They concluded that businesses with higher digital maturity outperformed less mature firms on multiple financial measurements.

-The data used to build the benchmarking tool comes from a survey of 2,000 Canadian businesses across the country.
-The survey was carried out between March 16 and April 23, 2018.
-The results were weighted by region and size of business to ensure findings were representative of Canadian small and mid-sized businesses as a whole.
+The data used to build the benchmarking tool comes from a survey of 1,500 Canadian businesses.
+The survey was carried out between November 12 and December 3, 2021.
+The results were weighted by region and size of business to ensure findings were representative of Canadian small and mid-sized companies as a whole.

 For some industries and company size, the survey did not produce enough observations to create reliable comparison groups at the industry level.
 In these cases, similar industries were combined to generate enough observations to create a benchmarking group.